app-libera/LiberaChat/readme.txt

 == Description ==

-How to use App LiberaChat…
+How to use App LiberaChatâ€¦
 To use this plugin:
 1. simply download and extract it into your plugins folder
 2. configure your settings in the WordPress dashboard